Animals on Campus

-- The Director of Energy/Environmental Health and Safety is responsible for providing the final determination on the risk, potential hazard, potential for property damage, or potential for public nuisance of any animal on campus grounds.
+- In all cases except service animals, the Director of Energy/Environmental Health and Safety is responsible for providing the final determination on the risk, potential hazard, potential for property damage, or potential for public nuisance of any animal on campus grounds.

 - Environmental Health and Safety will maintain an animal control program in compliance with all applicable laws and regulations; humanely and expeditiously capture and relocate animals, as needed; and educate members of the campus community by informing them of the key aspects of this policy.

-- All members of the campus community are required to comply with all aspects of this policy.
+- All members of the campus community and other persons present on campus are required to comply with all aspects of this policy.
 Employees and students who fail to comply or who interfere with the implementation of this policy, including relocation of animals, will be subject to corrective or disciplinary action.

 Updated 4/2/14 by SSU.email@example.com